 The DCU is so well-known that it can feel overwhelming to even audition.
 However, it’s critical to trust your creative instincts.
 That’s how Gal Gadot won the role of Wonder Woman, making her debut as the superhero in “Batman v Superman: Dawn of Justice.”

-While the massive franchise employs a number of CDs across its many projects, Kristy Carlson is a name to know, according to Deadline.
-She’s currently the head of the feature casting department at Warner Bros.
+While the massive DC franchise employs a number of CDs across its many projects, Kristy Carlson is a name to know, according to Deadline.
+She is currently the head of the feature casting department at Warner Bros.
 Pictures, which owns DC.
-Prior to that, she was the senior vice president of the department; she has been at the studio since 1999.
-She served as the casting director for DC films including “Wonder Woman” and its sequel, “Justice League,” “Batman v Superman: Dawn of Justice,” “Man of Steel,” and “Watchmen.”
-She also worked in the casting departments of the “Harry Potter” films, “Edge of Tomorrow,” “Crazy Rich Asians,” and “A Star Is Born.”
+Prior to that, Carlson was the senior vice president of the department; she has been at the studio since 1999.
+She served as casting director for DC films including “Wonder Woman” and its sequel, “Justice League,” “Batman v Superman: Dawn of Justice,” “Man of Steel,” and “Watchmen.”
+She also worked in the casting departments on the “Harry Potter” films, “Edge of Tomorrow,” “Crazy Rich Asians,” and “A Star Is Born.”